 It’s nice to have a cold lunch every now and then.
 Preparing your own meals and bringing food from home is often more affordable while giving you creative control over your food.
 The best way to keep these meals cool long enough to enjoy is with a small cooler like the CleverMade SnapBasket.
 This cooler outperforms other options by offering the same level of insulation as its bigger cousins.

-The SnapBasket is a soft, collapsible tote bag with the capacity to hold 50 cans of soda.
-Made of rip-stop... fabric, both the exterior and interior are extremely durable and spill proof.
+Furthermore, the SnapBasket is made of rip-stop fabric, meaning both the exterior and interior are extremely durable and spill proof.
 The top grips are soft and secure when bound together.
 When carrying food, the bag has enough rigidity to keep contents from spilling inside or over the top.
 This a great option if you picnic often.

 Most coolers are good at keeping their contents cold for a few hours.
 This is enough for most occasions, but if the duration is an important consideration, you will need more.
 Long-term coolers require more insulation to keep temperatures down.
 The Igloo Quick and Cool is a top pick anytime you want a cooler for an all-day trip or party.